-They were well attended, so we filled our little room with twelve to fifteen people every week, which is good.
+They were well attended, so we filled our little room with 12 – 15 people every week, which is good.
 There were people who had never been before, so it was neat to have a dialogue about faith—not in a totally secular way, but in a place of learning.
 We really just approached the subject as we would with any other class: at a round-table discussion with fifteen of us and a professor.

 OR: How did the students react to the subject material?